 Mitchell Appleton, 6’5, 265, OL, 2020, DeSoto

 He has terrific size at 6’5, 270-pounds and a frame that will likely add good weight in the future with age.
 Guys like him are great pickups for programs as he has the tools needed and shows a ton of promise to come.
 He was a standout at right tackle last season for DeSoto and especially impressed with his run blocking ability.
-Appleton recently committed to Eastern Kentucky University (EKU), a FCS school in the Ohio Valley.
+Appleton has opened his recruitment after a coaching change at Eastern Kentucky.

 Will Austin, 6’0,170, WR, 2020, St. Joe Central